Changissnz/nu_merchant_principal/README.md

 In this next paradigm, the vulture is a protector of the spectated.
 By some twists of alignment, these creatures now take the side of the spectated that need their actions and information kept secret.
-Reliability of information transmission is the central task for the vultures.
+Security of information transmission is the central task for the vultures.
 There is the issue with consistency of information quality transmitted from one to another.
 Another issue deals with the outward transmission of